-As the students at the College are viewed as adults, guardians and/or parents will not be notified when a student is involved in a claim of sexual misconduct.
+Unless the student under the age of 18, students at the College are viewed as adults.
+Guardians and/or parents will not be notified when a student is involved in a claim of sexual misconduct.
 Students are encouraged to speak with their guardian and/or parent when they are involved in a matter of sexual misconduct.
-Should a guardian or parent wish to speak with the Title IX Coordinator or any other employee regarding a matter of sexual misconduct, a FERPA waiver will need to be fully executed prior to any conversation.
+Should a guardian or parent wish to speak with the Title IX Coordinator or any other employee regarding a matter of sexual misconduct, a FERPA waiver (found here FERPA Waiver Form) will need to be fully executed prior to any conversation.
 Students have the right to execute or withdraw a FERPA waiver at any time.
-Click here for a FERPA waiver form.
-Should a student be found responsible for violation of this policy and is separated from the college, suspended, or expelled guardians and/or parents are generally notified at that time.
+Should a student be found responsible for violation of this policy and is separated from the college, suspended, or expelled, guardians and/or parents are generally notified at that time.